MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityCapacityDimension.md

 ---
 title: FacilityCapacityDimension in Cloud for Sustainability shared data model
 description: The dimension of the facility based on which the water usage intensity factors are defined such as area.
-author: lsuresh
+author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: leeclontz
+ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 02/19/2025
+ms.date:2025
-ms.author: lsuresh
+ms.author: cdmditeam
 ---

 # Facility capacity dimension in Cloud for Sustainability shared data model (FacilityCapacityDimension)